mongodb/mongo-c-driver/README.md

 This is a very basic MongoDB C driver.
 The goal is to be super strict for ultimate portability, no dependencies, and generic embeddability.

 Until the 1.0 release, this driver should be considered alpha.
-The API will be in flux until then.
+Keep in mind that the API will be in flux until then.

 Please post tickets and improvements to [JIRA](http://jira.mongodb.org/browse/CDRIVER).

-You will need JSON-C (http://oss.metaparadigm.com/json-c/) to compile all the unit tests, but it is not required for the main libraries.
+You'll need [JSON-C](http://oss.metaparadigm.com/json-c/) to compile all the unit tests, but it's not required for the main libraries.

 # Building